postersw/AndersonIsland/ReadMe.txt

 DATA LOADS
 	Data is loaded from:
 	1. Daily Cache: dailycache.txt. manually maintained by rfb. loaded 1/day by the app getdailycache.php.
+	   RELOAD: To force a reload immediately: create file refresh.txt manually with 1 line that contains the date.
+This gets picked up by alerts.php.
 	2. Coming Events:
 		comingevents.txt is loaded 1/day by the app getdailycache.php (called by the app) as of 1.6.
 		  It is copied directly into the dailycache data stream.